Meet the Team Behind Louisville Food Tours

 Our Old Kentucky Home

-After taking food tours all over the world and making a name for ourselves as professional travel storytellers, we know what what makes a good food tour: the perfect balance of delicious food and fascinating history, woven together to tell the story of a destination.
+After taking food tours all over the world and making a name for ourselves as professional travel storytellers, we know what makes a good food tour: the perfect balance of delicious food and fascinating history, woven together to tell the story of a destination.

 Living away from my native place I became more consciously Kentuckian than I was when I lived at home.
 This is what the experience of exile can do, change your mind, utterly transform one’s perception of the world of home.